Self-Harm and Suicide

 Every day, all sorts of people contact support services to get the help they need.

-It is possible to stop self-harm.
-If you have a tendency to harm yourself, first call Info-Social at 811, option 2, to discuss your situation with a psychosocial worker and be referred, if necessary, to resources in your area that can provide support.
+It’s possible to stop self-harming.
+If you have a tendency to self-harm, first call 811 option 2, Info-Social, to talk to a social worker about what you are going through and be referred to local resources that can help support you as needed.

-Other resources can help people who harm themselves.
+Other resources can also help people who self-harm.

 What I'm going through...